Ask a question. Get some advice.

 There is no right bike for this.
 I am of a substantial girth and I have ridden the whole route on a sport touring bike equipped with a touring gear ratio and 25cc puncture resistant tires and have been trouble free for years.

-You don’t need a road bike or a cross bike or a mountain bike.
-Any will work, but I prefer a cross bike for this ride because of the disc brakes and the wide range of gears.
+You don’t need a road bike, gravel bike, or a cross bike or a mountain bike.
+Any will work, but I prefer a gravel bike for this ride because of the disc brakes and the wide range of gears.

 If you were to flatten out Pennsylvania, it would be approximately 5xs its current size.
 With that said, there is barely a flat mile on this entire ride.
 You are either going up or down or recovering from going up or down.
 Please bring your climbing legs and some calcium carbonate for the cramps.